-The Bears, behind powerful runner Bronko Nagurski, posted a 9-0 victory and the game created such excitement that going forward the league decided to divide itself into East and West divisions and have the winners contest an annual championship game.
+The Bears, led by their powerful runner Bronko Nagurski, secured a 9-0 victory.
+The game generated so much excitement that the league decided to adopt a divisional structure, dividing teams into East and West divisions, and introduced an annual championship game to determine the league’s best.
 Thus, the NFL playoffs were born.

 Best NFL Playoffs Sportsbook Odds